 Twenty-five percent of study participants had already attempted suicide before starting therapy, making very dubious the claim that suicide attempts were actually caused by the therapy.

-Finally, these subjects reported their experiences came from a mix of licensed therapists, non-licensed peer counselors, and religious counselors, leaving open the reasonable suspicion that negative therapeutic experiences might differ significantly by level of training” (Rosik, 2019).
+Finally, these subjects reported their experiences came from a mix of licensed therapists, non-licensed peer counselors, and religious counselors, leaving open the reasonable suspicion that negative therapeutic experiences might differ significantly by level of training” (Rosik 2019).

 “The Task Force seems to ignore warnings from the study’s authors: “The data presented in this study do not provide information on the incidence and prevalence of failure, success, harm, help, or ethical violations in conversion therapy” (Shidlo & Schroeder, 2002, p.
 250, emphases in the original)” (Rosik, 2019).